 U/R 170.
 Significant fossils discovered shall be salvaged.
-Salvage would include recovery of exposed significant paleontologic resources, removal and/or molding of exposed trackways and sampling where necessary to recover microfossil remains.
-Mitigation Measure K.2e
+Salvage would include recovery of exposed

 Mitgation Monitoring: If fossils are discovered, PRMD ARM staff will coordinate with the qualified paleontologist to ensure that they are salvaged in accordance with the above condition.